sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 >
 >For most properties, there is a binding icon that indicates what type of binding is used.
 For example, you can use **static text** for a text field, or you can show text from a backend service and use a binding to a **data variable**
 >
->In the example below it shows an icon with **ABC**, meaning that this is static text and will not change.
+>In the example below, it shows an icon with **ABC**, meaning that this is static text and will not change.

 >![Binding](binding.png)